Texas A&M University, Harmony Aeronautics, Quest (concept design)

 In June 2018, Harmony Aeronautics was formed by Prof. Moble Benedict, eight of his graduate students, plus Dr. Eric Greenwood and Dr. Vinod Lakshminarayan, in a collaborative effort to design an aircraft for entry into the GoFly competition.
 It is a Texas-based engineering service start-up with a team of engineers and scientists who are passionate about developing advanced aircraft concepts and rotor and propeller technology.
 The team brings years of experience in engineering research, analysis, simulation, and rotorcraft and aircraft prototype development and flight-testing.

-Quest passenger eVTOL concept design aircraft
+Quest passenger eVTOL vectored thrust aircraft (concept design)

 It is important to remember that all concept design aircraft specifications are estimated and can or will change as prototypes and production models are made, tested and flown with real world avionics, components and payloads.